dongle-the-gadget/FakeUpdate/README.md

   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
 Please always check what you are intended to run.
   - Using --h or --help will ignore all other arguments, so if you use --t, --p, --r, --c please make sure --h or --help is not available
 ## Copyright
-This app is for non-commercial only.
-Any commercial use of this will be consider illegal and have to face the penalty under law.
-Licensed by MIT license
+This computer program is protected by copyright law and international treaties.
+Unauthorized reproduction or distribution of this program, or any portion of it, may result iin severe civil and criminal penalties, and will be prosecuted to the maximum extent under law.

+❌ Commercial use

+❌ Warranty

+✔ Non-commercial use

 ## Trademarks
 Thanks to:
   - FlyTech Videos (for some ideas and design)